 One of the most common mistakes parents make in the current generation of parenting is that they feel guilty for the amount of time they spend out of the home, often with both parents working.
 They are, therefore, reluctant to ask their children to take on responsibility around the home, and feel excessively guilty if their children complain.

 Yet, asking children to accept some responsibility around the home is the only manner in which children learn to assume the daily responsibilities involved in participating in the community of a family.
 This is real-life preparation and, in my view, an essential skill that children need to be prepared for life.

-Often these same parents will attempt to teach their teenager to begin to take some responsibility around the home, such as cleaning their room.
+Often these same parents will attempt to teach their teenagers to begin to take some responsibility around the home, such as cleaning their room.
 What they quickly learn is that it is extremely difficult to start new habits with teens if they have not learned those habits during their younger years.
 It is critical to understand that simple participation by your children in the household allows them to learn (in small, but important ways) that many jobs keep a home running.
 Their jobs may start out small, but their contribution can increase as the years go by.

 So, how can you effectively teach your children to become responsible around the home?
 Here’s the short-cut, the essentials: